stepanzabelin/clirio/README.md

 ##### Joi validating and converting

-Joi validates and converts input values that are originally string
+Joi validates and converts input values that are originally string.
+That is a very useful feature.

 ###### Summation and concatenation examples